 The charge a person receives for PWID depends on the type of control substance a person is caught with and the amount of the substance they have.
 Additionally, law enforcement officials and prosecutors can look at how the product is packaged and whether or not there was any drug paraphernalia in the presence of the narcotics.

 Possession with intent to distribute charge penalties will vary depending on the “schedule” of the drug.
 Here, we want to briefly review the schedules, some of the drugs in each schedule, and the maximum penalties associated with a PWID conviction:

 If you or somebody you care about are facing charges of possession with intent to distribute drugs in Virginia, seek legal assistance as soon as possible.
 These cases are taken very seriously by law enforcement officials and prosecutors, and you need to have a strong advocate by your side who can help you through this entire process.
-At Randall Page, P.C., our team has extensive experience handling cases like this, and we are ready to get to work on your behalf.
+At Randall Page, P.C., our criminal defense lawyer in Virginia has extensive experience handling cases like this, and we are ready to get to work on your behalf.
 Let us investigate the evidence against you and pursue every avenue towards getting these charges reduced or dismissed.
 When you need a Virginia possession with intent to distribute defense attorney, you can contact us for a free consultation of your case by clicking here or by calling 757-517-8956.